 - Engaging the Global Generations: Bridging the Gap Between Preparedness and Global Citizenship.
 Writers/contributors: Assistant Professor in the Department of Behavior Analysis Traci M. Cihon; Chair of the Department of World Languages, Literatures and Cultures Carol Anne Costabile-Heming; Associate Professor in the Colllege of Education Jeanne L. Tunks; Vice President for Community Engagement and Interim Vice President for Equity & Diversity Jean Keller; Associate Director of Experiential Education & Student Employment Robbin D. Patterson; Assistant Director for Global Engagement Amanda White Bennett; Director of Study Abroad Jason Kouba; Global Engagement Coordinator Lynne R. Barga; Professor in the Department of Anthropology Alicia Re Cruz

-- Learning for Real: Engaging Students in Communities.
+- Soar Beyond the Classroom.
 Writers/contributors: Vice President for Community Engagement and Interim Vice President for Equity & Diversity Jean Keller; Senior Lecturer and Basic Communication Course Director Karen Anderson-Lain; Associate Professor in the College of Visual Arts and Design Michael R. Gibson; Director for the Center for Leadership & Service Amy Simon; Dean of the College of Public Affairs and Community Service Tom Evenson; Chair of the Department of Disability and Addiction Rehabilitation Linda Holloway; Vice Provost for Transfer Articulation Celia Williamson; Chair of the Department of Communication Studies Jay Allison; Chair of the Department of Teacher Education and Administration Jim Laney; Director of Career Center Bonita McClain Vinson; Associate Professor in the Colllege of Education Jeanne L. Tunks; Special Assistant for the Core Curriculum Julie Glass